 It also takes a good amount of strength to execute the different pole moves as well as flexibility to dance.
 Both these two things will quickly improve when you are pole dancing.
 The body adapts to the demands you place on it.
 So the more you pole dance, the more your body will adjust to doing the pole spins, tricks, etc.

-When you start using all those little-underused muscles in a more significant way, the body adapts by reshaping its muscular structure.
+As you start using all those little-underused muscles in a more significant way, the body adapts by reshaping its muscular structure.

 When it does this, you will suddenly have the body of a pole dancer!